Duality theorems for \'etale gerbes on orbifolds: Groupoid algebras and Hochschild cohomology of gerbes on orbifolds

 Since $\cali_j$, $j=1,2,3$, are quasi-isomorphisms of presheaves, it suffices to look at their restrictions on a sufficiently small open set $U$ of $\calb$.
-On a sufficiently small open set $U$, the $G$-gerbe $\Y$ over $U$ can be represented by the groupoid extension

-so that the open set $U$ is identified with the quotient $[V/Q]$.
-This is a special case of the global quotient considered in Section \ref{subsec:global-quo}.
+On a sufficiently small open set $U$, the $G$-gerbe $\Y$ over $U$ can be represented by the groupoid extension $V\times G\rightarrow V\rtimes H\rightarrow V\rtimes Q,$ so that the open set $U$ is identified with the quotient $[V/Q]$.
+This is a special case of the global quotient considered in Sec. \ref{subsec:global-quo}.